devsu/condor-jwt/README.md

 };
 ```

 In the same manner, you can provide your `isRevoked` method to determine if a token is revoked.
 The method can be sync or async (return a promise).
-If the token is not revoked, the promise must return false or resolve with false.
-Otherwise (if the promise returns or resolves with true or error) the token is revoked.
+If the token is not revoked, the method must return false or resolve with false.

 ```js
 options = {